nguyenlab/nguyenlab.github.io/tutorial/lab-gpu-setup.md

 ```
 mount | grep <your-student-id>
 ```
-The output may look like this pattern:
+The output may look like these patterns:

 ```
 fs003:/volumes/vol03/fs0035/s1510xxx on /home/s1510xxx